 In order to work with some screen-reader software, documents must first be text-searchable.
 Optical Character Recognition (OCR) software, which is available on Adobe Acrobat Pro, can do this.
 All KSL computers have Adobe Acrobat Pro.
 On a KSL computer, sign into Adobe Acrobat with your Case network ID and password.
 To use OCR, go to the “enhance scans” function, and then select the document you would like to make text-searchable.
-For more information about using OCR on Adobe Acrobat, see the Freedman Center research guide here.
+For more information about using OCR on Adobe Acrobat, see this Freedman Center research guide.

 Like Adobe Acrobat, the software OmniPage can make documents text-searchable.
 It is a stronger tool than Adobe Acrobat and is available on the Freedman Center scanners.
 For help using OmniPage, please contact the Freedman Center.